-Alaska Native Knowledge shapes Arctic security understanding at 2024 AFN Convention
+Alaska Native knowledge shapes Arctic security understanding at 2024 AFN Convention

 |0

-This work, Alaska Native Knowledge shapes Arctic security understanding at 2024 AFN Convention [Image 6 of 6], by Amber Kurka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska Native knowledge shapes Arctic security understanding at 2024 AFN Convention, by Amber Kurka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.